When you raise chicks there are a couple of pieces of equipment that are going to be essential to you.

 Most Affordable: Rural365 Chick Heating Plate

 The Rural365 Chick Heating Plate has received overwhelmingly good reviews.
 I use one of these units and I love it.
 It is manufactured in the Netherlands and is specifically made for small batches of chicks as there is only one size available.
 This heating plate is ideal for around 8 chicks.
-It is easy to assemble, heats up quickly and easy to clean.
+It is easy to assemble, heats up quickly and is easy to clean.

 - Very reasonable price.